Also known as Tomatoes & Capsicums Stuffed with Rice & Herbs

 Rinse the tomatoes and capsicums under cold water.
 Some people prefer to cut off the stems from the capsicum, but I choose to leave them.
 Either way, it’s up to you.

-Cut a thin slice from the top of the tomatoes and capsicums.
-Reserve these pieces to use later as the lids.
+Cut a slice from the top of the tomatoes and capsicums to create a lid.
+Reserve these pieces to use later.

-Chop the reserved tomato pulp and add it to the pan.
-Add the currants, pinenuts, chopped mint and ½ cup hot water and stir well.
+Chop or puree the reserved tomato pulp and add it to the pan.
+Add the currants, pinenuts and ½ cup hot water and stir well.

-Drizzle a little olive oil over the tomatoes and capsicums.
-Add 1 cup of hot water to the bottom of the baking dish
+Drizzle olive oil and sprinkle a little salt over the tomatoes and capsicums.
+Add 1 cup of water to the bottom of the baking dish